dmt4/sfa-mer/README.md

 Sailfish/Mer image build scripts
 --------------------------------

 The set of scripts aims to help preparing Sailfish/Mer images for the Nexus 5 pocket computer in a clean, easy and reprodicible way.
-They have been largely written by following [the guide](http://releases.sailfishos.org/sfa-ea/2014-07-21_SailfishOSHardwareAdaptationDevelopmentKit.pdf), [the wiki](https://wiki.merproject.org/wiki/Building_Sailfish_OS_for_Nexus_5) and advice from alin, sledges, vgrad and others from #sailfishos-porters at irc.freenode.org.
+They have been largely written by following [the guide](http://releases.sailfishos.org/sfa-ea/2014-07-21_SailfishOSHardwareAdaptationDevelopmentKit.pdf), [the wiki](https://wiki.merproject.org/wiki/Building_Sailfish_OS_for_Nexus_5) and advice from alin, sledges, vgrad and others in #sailfishos-porters at irc.freenode.org.

 ## Instructions